Ezequiel Tovar Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.86 team ERA ranks eighth among all MLB pitching staffs.
+- The Braves have a 3.85 team ERA that ranks eighth among all MLB pitching staffs.

-- Braves pitchers combine to give up the 10th-fewest home runs in baseball (72 total, 1.1 per game).
+- Braves pitchers combine to allow 74 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- The Braves will send Smith-Shawver (0-0) to the mound to make his second start of the season.
+- The Braves are sending Shuster (3-2) to the mound to make his eighth start of the season.
+He is 3-2 with a 5.05 ERA and 21 strikeouts through 35 2/3 innings pitched.

-- His most recent appearance came on Friday against the Washington Nationals, when the righty went 5 1/3 innings, surrendering no earned runs while allowing three hits.
+- In his last time out on Saturday, the lefty tossed five innings against the Washington Nationals, allowing three earned runs while surrendering eight hits.

+- In seven games this season, the 24-year-old has put up a 5.05 ERA and 5.3 strikeouts per nine innings, while allowing a batting average of .231 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.